SUMIT775944/delta-dem/README.md

 # delta-dem
-this a demo for git &amp; Github class
+this a demo for git &amp; Github class.